• Skip to primary navigation

 Preparing the Filling

-- If cooking in an oven, preheat the oven to 230° C (450° F) and line a large sheet tray with parchment paper.
+• Preheat the oven to 230° C (450° F) and then line a large sheet tray with parchment paper.
+Set it aside.

-- Cover the pan with the lid and cook it for 12 to 14 minutes or until you see some brown spots at the bottom.
+• Cook it for 4-5 minutes or until you see some brown spots at the bottom.

-- Cover it with tin foil or a clean kitchen towel while the rest of the lahmacuns are baking.
-This will help to keep the lahmacuns warm as well as help them to soften enough for you to be able to roll them into wraps.
+• Transfer them to a large plate and then cover them with tin foil or a clean kitchen towel while the rest of the lahmacuns are baking.
+Covering them will help to keep the lahmacuns warm, and it will soften them enough for you to be able to roll them into wraps.

 Video